 So I'd write a caption, "if you love this Chanel lipstick, click on the link below to buy it."
 That's my affiliate link.
 You're supposed to disclose it's an affiliate link.
 Sometimes people don't, but you're supposed to in the US according to the Federal Trade Commission.
 That's all there is to it, but think about that.
 That's one link.
 If I have a full face of makeup and I put all the links... let's say, I'm telling you about my foundation, my eyes, and my lips, you could easily have 10 affiliate links in there.
 So it's just a lot more work each time versus a digital course.
 That again is a lot of work upfront, but you do it once.
 You can literally make a killing, not everybody does, but you could have an amazing first launch.
 You just never know.

 If you're ever wondered how people are making money online, this is what they're doing.
+Whether it's Internet marketing for fashion brands or any other niche, there are many ways to profit online.
 Pick what feels best to you, and get started with it.
 My journey certainly wasn't a straight one, and I don't believe anyone's is.
 Sending you good vibes!